shreyaghose/ml_piped/example_pipelines/data_splitting_errors/example-0-explanation.md

 3. **Model Evaluation**:
    - **example-0.py**: The model evaluation is not trustworthy (please see output comparison below) due to potential data leakage.
-   - **example-0-fixed.py**: The model evaluation is reliable and reflects the true performance.
+   - **example-0-fixed.py**: The model accuracy drops, indicating that the model evaluation in example-0.py is inflated.

 ## Comparison of Outputs